-Response: This amendment seeks to apply reductions to the capital component of the hospital inpatient payments made under the State's Institutional State Plan section 4.19-A, effective for dates of service beginning on or after April 2, 2020.
-While this is a reduction in reimbursement, it reflects a minor change for providers, and will not result in major impacts to the payments made for provision of services.
+Response: This amendment seeks to apply an additional one-half percent (0.5%) reduction, for a total of one and one-half percent (1.5%) reduction, uniformly across most hospital payments made under the State's Institutional State Plan section 4.19-A, for dates of service effective on or after April 2, 2020 and thereafter.
+While this is a reduction in reimbursement, it reflects a minimal change for providers, and is being uniformly applied so there will be no major impacts to the payments made for provision of services.